mweststrate/build-if-changed/README.md

 ## Questions

 **Q: What is this magically appearing `.buildifchanged` folder?**

 A:File hashes as stored in the folder `.buildifchanged` in the same directory as the `buildconfig` file.
 This file should be excluded from version control.

+**Q: Does the order of commands matter?**

+A: Yes.
+It doesn't matter for the buid result, but it does matter for performance.
+If command A produces input for command B, A should be defined before B.
+Otherwise the system might run the commands B, A, B instead of just A, B.

 **Q: Why can a build command be only one line?**

 A: Separation of concerns;
 build-if-changed only determines when your build tools should be run.
 Complex commands should be organized outside build-if-changed so that you can test, version and invoke them manually.